yohanpellerin/applictation-web/README.md

 # applictation-web
-This was a course about web application, inside there is a chess game implement from scratch
+This was a course about web application, inside there is a chess game implemented from scratch